TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack.md

 - [How do you automatically build HTML files in `dist` using webpack?](https://webpack.js.org/guides/output-management/#setting-up-htmlwebpackplugin)
 - [How do you automatically build an HTML file in `dist` using a custom template in `src`?](https://rapidevelop.org/webpack/setup-html-webpack-plugin)
 - [How would you track errors in bundled source code?](https://webpack.js.org/guides/development/)

+### Additional resources

+This section contains helpful links to related content.
+It isn’t required, so consider it supplemental.

+- It looks like this lesson doesn't have any additional resources yet.
+Help us expand this section by contributing to our curriculum.